All Course > Angular > Introdunction To Angular Jan 01, 2020

 • The spread operator(…) doesn’t change the original array

-• Check more details on the spread operator here
+• Check more details about the spread operator on developer.mozilla.org

 Double Exclamation (!!)
 Operator